origolab/documents/Private-Transaction-Protocol.md

 #### Shielded Transaction

-A Shielded transaction transfers value from one public account to one or more private addresses.
+A Shielded transaction transfers value from one public account to one or more private notes.

 ##### Specification